Approved by the Public Policy Committee on September 3, 2014

 Adopted by the Executive Committee of the Board of Direction on October 5, 2014

 The American Society of Civil Engineers (ASCE) supports the attainment of an engineering body of knowledge for entry into the practice of engineering at the professional level, i.e., practice as a licensed professional engineer, through appropriate engineering education and experience, and validation by passing the licensure examinations.
-To that end, ASCE supports the NCEES Model Law and Rules (effective no earlier than 2020), which would require a combination of:
+To that end, ASCE supports an increase in the amount of engineering education, such that the requirements for licensure would comprise a combination of: